-The neutral indicator will light when the transmission is in neutral and the ignition switch is ON(1).
+The neutral indicator lamp will light when the transmission is in neutral and the ignition switch is ON(I).

-If one of these indicators does not come on when it should, have your dealer check for burned-out bulbs or other problems.
+If the indicator does not come on when it should, have your dealer check for a burned-out bulb or other problems.